pyiron/pyiron_base/CONTRIBUTING.rst

 **atomistic-compat.yml**

 This workflow is used to check the compatibility with the pyiron_atomistics.
+It is only triggered if the integration label is set (eg. merge with master).
 First, the workflow installs PyYAML and clones pyiron_atomistics.
 After that, the dependencies from pyiron_atomistics/.ci_support/environment.yml are copied into the pyiron_atomistics/environment.yml.
 Then, the script condamerge.py (./ci_support/condamerge.py) is triggered, which merges the dependencies from pyiron_base/.ci_support/environment.yml into the pyiron_atomistics/environmnet.yml.